PSHE & RSE

 PSHE (Personal, Social and Health Education) and Citizenship are important aspects of our curriculum and are taught both discretely and within our topics.

-We want our children to live healthy, safe, productive, responsible and balanced lives and have the knowledge, understanding and skills they need to be able to manage their lives now and in the future.
-We encourage our children to reflect on and clarify their own values and attitudes and explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.
+We want our children to live healthy, safe, responsible and balanced lives whilst having the knowledge, understanding and skills they need to be able to manage their lives now and in the future.
+Our intention is that, when children leave our school they do so with the knowledge, understanding and emotions to be able to play an active role in today’s society.

 We encourage our children to develop in confidence, resilience and self-esteem and to identify and manage risk, make informed choices and understand what influences their decision.